+12-27-15.
 Any printed material or communication made, purchased, paid for, or authorized by a candidate, political committee, or political party which expressly advocates for or against a candidate, public office holder, ballot question, or political party shall prominently display or clearly speak the following statement: "Paid for by (Name of candidate, political committee, or political party)."
-If the communication is made, purchased, paid for, or authorized by a political committee or political party, it shall also state whether or not it was authorized by or coordinated with any candidate and the name of any candidate who authorized the communication or with whom it was coordinated.
+If the communication is made, purchased, paid for, or authorized by a political committee or political party, the communication shall also state whether or not the communication was authorized by or coordinated with any candidate and the name of any candidate who authorized the communication or with whom the communication was coordinated.
 This section does not apply to buttons, balloons, pins, pens, matchbooks, clothing, or similar small items upon which the inclusion of the statement would be impracticable.
 A violation of this section is a Class 1 misdemeanor.